LaurenDupuis/EJP-RD_Helis_Academy/tutorials/Pathway_analysis.md

 > *(Required for following steps!)*
 > **Which other databases have additional information about this gene through the cross references provided by BridgeDb?**

-## Assignment 2: Data Import in PathVisio
+## Part 2: Data Import in PathVisio
 -------------------------------------------
 > **Question 2A.** Open the statistical analysed data in Excel (RETT_vs_control_FC_filtered.txt in Pathway_Analysis_Data folder).
 The first column
 > contains the identifier of the genes (ENSG_ID).
 From which of the three database below are the identifiers in the dataset?